 Founder and Director of ‘Radar Groep’ – consultants on social issues.
 Thomas, from the Netherlands, advised Philanthropy Connections on steps to take for expansion and how to have a greater impact.
 He also helped with fundraising activities in 2017.

-William, a photographer working with Monsoon Teas, has visited several of our projects capturing some wonderful moments on film.
+William, a photographer, has visited several of our projects capturing some wonderful moments on film.
 We have used many of his images in our reports and communications.

 Marcin is a cinematographer and humanitarian photographer that helped us create a stunning video about a leadership development project and an anti-human trafficking campaign, in Burma.

 Brice is a French photographer, director and cinematographer, based in Vietnam.
 Along with Annigje Jacobs, Brice visited some of our projects Cambodia. and filmed & photographed the impact that these educational projects have in rural areas where few opportunities are available.

 Annigje has been helping us with translations since 2016 but in 2018 she and Brice Goddard setup a Candide, a short film and documentary company.
 Recently in Cambodia, they filmed & photographed one of our preschool projects, and a few of our scholarship students,